belgioio/belgioio.github.io/_pages/about.md

 ### My research

 My research is primarily focused on the interplay of automatic control, optimization, and game theory with applications to complex systems, especially large-scale infrastructures such as electrical power grids and transportation networks.

 My ultimate goal is to improve their efficiency, reliability, and fairness by:

 1. Designing novel algorithms inspired by optimization and game theory;

-2. Developing a solid theoretical framework to certify their reliability and fairness;
+2. Developing a solid theoretical framework to certify reliability and fairness;

 3. Driving technological advancements via industry collaborations.